wumpus/paramsurvey/README.md

 kwarg is set for a `map()` call, that value overrides any value specified for the `init()` call.

+For retrospective debugging, i.e. your run crashes and you are sad that you specified a lower verbosity than you desire post-crash, `paramsurvey` creates a hidden logfile in the current directory for every run, named `.paramusurvey-DATE-TIME.log`.

 ## The MapResults object

 The MapResults object has several properties: